unfoldingWord/uW-Tools-Collab/UW_TRANSLATION_RESOURCES_GUIDE.md

 ### Creating New Resources

 The unfoldingWord ecosystem is designed for extensibility.
-Gateway language organizations can create additional resources following RC specifications, including new resource types with custom subjects and identifiers.
+Strategic Language organizations can create additional resources following RC specifications, including new resource types with custom subjects and identifiers.

 #### Required Components